kima111/MEANR/readme.md

 ## Overview

-This will be a full stack boiler template for React, Express, Mongo, Axios, and React.
+This will be a full stack boiler template for Redux, Express, Mongo, Axios, and React.
 There will be other packages included.